Jupkobe/multiplayer-super-tictactoe/README.md

 ![gameplay](https://github.com/Jupkobe/multiplayer-super-tictactoe/assets/84783072/52594aef-1f1f-4412-bbde-fcabd1f3f920)

-## Features
-- Create a room with selected symbol
-- Joining a room with URL or room ID
-- Multiple room capability
-- Invite URL generation

 ## How to Play
 ### To try online
 Go to [sxox.onrender.com](https://sxox.onrender.com).
 Wait couple of seconds for server to start.
 Then invite a friend and enjoy!